 Waiting for the People: Colonialism and the Idea of Democracy in India

 In the course of the expansion of European imperialism and anticolonial resistance through the nineteenth and twentieth centuries, democracy emerged as the undisputed normative ideal on a global scale.
 The ideal of democracy had been the professed goal of the anticolonial project since the late nineteenth century, while the developmental discourses of imperial legitimation also relied on the language of democracy.
 Against this backdrop, anticolonial political thinkers took it upon themselves to not just reclaim the sovereignty denied to the colonized but also to address the theoretical assumptions that rendered democracy compatible with empire.
-Focusing on colonial India, this dissertation offers a new interpretation of the anticolonial democratic project.
+Focusing on colonial India, this book project offers a new interpretation of the anticolonial democratic project.
 In so doing, it also asks: what exactly happened to the idea of democracy when it went global?

 The imperial denial of Indian self-rule on the ground of its popular backwardness led anticolonial thinkers to repeatedly ask: what narratives of historical development are built into modern theories of democracy and what role do they play in practices of self-rule?
 I trace how a number of anticolonial thinkers pluralized (B.N.
 Seal, R.K.
 Mukerjee), rejected (M.K.
 Gandhi), and critically appropriated (Dadabhai Naoroji, Jawaharlal Nehru, B.R.
 Ambedkar) the developmental narratives constitutive of modern democracy.
 The effort to disentangle modern democracy from its deep-seated developmental and progressive assumptions, I argue, defined the anticolonial democratic project.
 Yet it also placed anticolonial thinkers in a privileged position to rethink the modern ideal of popular sovereignty and its implication for democratic rule.
 Anticolonial political thinkers thus questioned the validity of theorizing the people as a “collective will” or as a sovereign entity detached from the enterprise of government.
-The dissertation ultimately argues that the critical tradition of Indian anticolonial thought was driven by the insight that the enactment of democracy in the colonial world requires not just the overcoming of empire but also the political ideals imprisoned in the developmental picture of the globe.
+The book ultimately argues that the critical tradition of Indian anticolonial thought was driven by the insight that the enactment of democracy in the colonial world requires not just the overcoming of empire but also the political ideals imprisoned in the developmental picture of the globe.

 The first two chapters reframe the problem of colonialism in the history of political thought.
 Reading G.W.F.
 Hegel and J.S.
 Mill together in the imperial context of the nineteenth century, Chapter 1 argues that the turn to the framework of historical development replaced and departed from human-centric or purely societal approaches to colonial difference.
 I suggest that Hegel’s theorization of development as global, connected, and contradiction-driven captured this new philosophical shift in nineteenth-century thought.
 The chapter then shows how the disqualification of Indian sovereignty on the premise of its absent peoplehood allowed for shoring up the normative validity of representative democracy while legitimating imperial rule abroad.
 In the process, the political map of the nineteenth century transformed into a global hierarchy of peoplehood.
 The second chapter explores the formation of the global scope of popular sovereignty from the vantage point of nineteenth-century Indian political thought.
 Nineteenth-century liberalism—imperial as well as Indian— drove a wedge between the two prongs of modern democracy: self-government (understood as popular participation in government) and popular sovereignty.
 Working within this divide, Indian liberals defined “self-government” as the political participation of the “advanced” sections of the people, while anchoring it in the liberal promise of empire.
 The result was an affirmation of the sovereign authority of the British people at the expense of further deferring Indian peoplehood.